diofant/diofant/docs/modules/polys/basics.rst

 ===================

-These functions provide different algorithms dealing with polynomials in the form of SymPy expression, like symbols, sums etc.
+These functions provide different algorithms dealing with polynomials in the form of Diofant expression, like symbols, sums etc.

 Division
 --------

-The function :func:`~sympy.polys.polytools.div` provides division of polynomials with remainder.
+The function :func:`~diofant.polys.polytools.div` provides division of polynomials with remainder.
 That is, for polynomials ``f`` and ``g``, it computes ``q`` and ``r``, such that `f = g \cdot q + r` and `\deg(r) < q`.
 For polynomials in one variables